moelholm/com.moelholm.funapps/whaaat/README.md

 This application contains a Web service that can receive uploaded WAV files (sound clips) and play them.

 It runs as a fat JAR file - meaning that you don't have to run any application server or the like.
 Just run the JAR using the usual syntax: `java -jar whaaat-*.jar`.
-Then invoke the RESTfule Web service operations using a RESTful client tool of your choice.
+Then invoke the "RESTful" Web service operations using a RESTful client tool of your choice.
 Examples below uses the`curl` tool for that.

 ### BUILD and RUN  ( development mode )